Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 - Fall Leaves Black Glue Watercolor Resist Art Project

-Popular Art Ideas for Kids
+Popular Art Ideas for Kids:

 - Best Flower Art Projects for Kids